suryajeetlondhe/flutter_interview_questions/README.md

 cancellation!”

 ---

-53) What is Microfrontend in Flutter?
+53.What is Microfrontend in Flutter?
+---
-    Microfrontend is an architectural approach where a large frontend application is broken into smaller, independently developed and deployed modules.
+Microfrontend is an architectural approach where a large frontend application is broken into
+    smaller, independently developed and deployed modules.
 In Flutter, this concept is applied to modularizing the app by splitting it into feature-based modules.